 Nordita: the 50 years in Copenhagen, a research project supported by the Niels Bohr Archive and led by Helle Kiilerich, Chris Pethick, Ben Mottelson, and Einar Guðmundsson.

 Í tilefni af sextíu ára afmaeli NORDITA ("On the occasion of NORDITA's sixtieth anniversary", in Icelandic) by Einar Guðmundsson, former Nordita Fellow and board member.
 With an emphasis on the Icelandic contribution to Nordita.

-NORDITA 50 år - article by Christofer Cronström published in 2008 in Reflexer, the journal of Fysikersamfundet i Finland.
+NORDITA 50 år (in Swedish), by Christofer Cronström, published 2008 in Reflexer, the journal of Fysikersamfundet i Finland.

-The on-line biography of Professor James Hamilton, who was a Nordita Professor of Theoretical Particle Physics from 1964 to 1986, includes chapters on his years at Nordita in Copenhagen.
+James Hamilton, physicist, an online biography, written by A. Hamilton in 2009.
+James Hamilton was a Nordita Professor of Theoretical Particle Physics from 1964 to 1986, and the biography includes chapters on his years at Nordita in Copenhagen.

 In the 1970's Nordita was instrumental in building up the field of astrophysics and cosmology in the Nordic countries through the training of young researchers and organizing workshops, and summer schools.
 It was an attractive subject for Nordita to introduce because of the numerous observational discoveries due to advances in instrumentation, and because astrophysics has broad contacts with other branches of physics that were already pursued at the Institute.
 This extension of research areas was aided by the flexibility Nordita had to make strategic recruitments and attract world class talent.